 We want to engage all students in developments at George Pindar School and our Student Council is filled with passionate form and year group representatives who want to make our community the very best it can be.
-Leadership challenges are a key part of the Archbishop of York Young Leaders' Award and our students contribute to the local community and further afield through their Leadership Challenge and charity work.
+The PINDAR Pledge offers our new Year 7 students to better understand the PINDAR values and the role they can have in our school, wider community and society through a series of challenges and charity work.